joffreybesos/d2r-mapview/README.md

 - This MH will automatically exit when you exit D2R.
 - Map download might be slow, just give it a second.

-## Run from source

-If you don't trust a precompiled executable, you can alternatively download and install <https://www.autohotkey.com/>
-Then you can run `src/d2r-map.ahk` directly from source.
-This way you can verify the code yourself and ensure there are no hidden macros.

-Do not accept executables for this from any other source!

 ## Discord